A Detroit School for Digital Technology , Jamie Kothe

 Kothe continues to grow her own business with an eye toward showing the rest of the world just what Detroit is capable of.
 “They say Detroiters can’t do tech, but we prove them wrong every day,” she says.

+Local and Michigan State Expert!
 I find joy in helping individuals reach their dreams.
-I am a good listener and enjoy focusing in...
+I am a good...